ByteVeda/.github/profile/README.md

 | **[reclink](https://github.com/ByteVeda/reclink)** | High-performance fuzzy matching and record linkage. | Rust · Python |
 | **[dagron](https://github.com/ByteVeda/dagron)** | Rust-backed DAG execution engine for Python. | Rust · Python |

+## Contributing

+We welcome contributions!

+1. Fork the repository
+2. Create a new branch
+3. Make your changes
+4. Submit a pull request

 Every project is released under the MIT or Apache-2.0 license.

+## Support

+If you find ByteVeda useful, consider giving a ⭐ to the repositories!